damian-lis/portfolio-website/README.md

 <br/>

-### 3.12 Description of the createMainComponents method (inside the handleMainComponentCreate method)
+<h3 id="form-createmaincomponents-method">3.12 Description of the createMainComponents method (inside the handleMainComponentCreate method)</h3>

 Next, in the handleMainComponentCreate method, we call the createMainComponents method, which, based on previously created elements by createMainElements method and combines them into the so-called components.